darriagada/Boxset/README.md

 This work is published under the [CC0 1.0 license](https://creativecommons.org/publicdomain/zero/1.0/).

 ## About
 I was in a hurry and couldn't find an specific box mockup for a project so I ended up making one from scratch.
 It's a little bit rough on the edges but it does the job.
-Of course I didn't want to let the files rot in my drive and maybe someone else will find it useful one day, so here it is!
+Why let the files rot in my drive if someone else can find it useful one day?
 Originally, I launched this on Gumroad in 2019 but now I wanted to make it free for everybody.